Swimming at the 2025 World Aquatics Championships – Women's 200 metre freestyle

 The women's 200 metre freestyle event at the 2025 World Aquatics Championships was held from 30 to 31 July 2025 at the World Aquatics Championships Arena at the Singapore Sports Hub in Kallang, Singapore.

 Background

-Mollie O’Callaghan of Australia is the favourite for the event, as she holds the world’s fastest time this year at 1:54.43.
-She is the defending world and Olympic champion.
-Siobhán Haughey of Hong Kong, a consistent finalist since 2017, also returns.
-Her best time from 2025 is 1:56.46.
+Mollie O’Callaghan of Australia was the favourite for the event, as she held the world’s fastest time in 2025 at 1:54.43.
+She was the defending world and Olympic champion.
+Siobhán Haughey of Hong Kong, a consistent finalist since 2017, also returned.
+Her best time from 2025 was 1:56.46.

 Claire Weinstein and Erin Gemmell of the United States, Liu Yaxin of China, and Mary-Sophie Harvey of Canada are all medal contenders with season bests under 1:56.
-Jamie Perkins (Australia), Li Bingjie (China), and Freya Colbert (Great Britain) bring distance strength, and swimmers like Barbora Seemanová (Czech Republic), Erika Fairweather (New Zealand), Stephanie Balduccini (Brazil) aim to reach the final.
+Jamie Perkins (Australia), Li Bingjie (China), and Freya Colbert (Great Britain) brought distance strength, and swimmers like Barbora Seemanová (Czech Republic), Erika Fairweather (New Zealand), Stephanie Balduccini (Brazil) aimed to reach the final.